Andrew Jackson: Early public career

 Jackson became a member of the Democratic-Republican Party, the dominant party in Tennessee.
 He was elected as a delegate to the Tennessee constitutional convention in 1796.
 When Tennessee achieved statehood that year, he was elected to be its U.S. representative.
-In Congress, Jackson argued against the Jay Treaty, criticized George Washington for allegedly removing Democratic-Republicans from public office, and joined several other Democratic-Republican congressmen in voting against a resolution of thanks for Washington.
+During his 10 months in Congress, Jackson argued against the Jay Treaty, criticized George Washington for allegedly removing Democratic-Republicans from public office, and joined several other Democratic-Republican congressmen in voting against a resolution of thanks for Washington.
 He advocated for the right of Tennesseans to militarily oppose Native American interests.
 The state legislature elected him to be a U.S. senator in 1797, but he resigned after serving only six months.

-Upon returning to Tennessee, Jackson was elected as a judge of the Tennessee superior court.
+In early 1798, Governor John Sevier appointed Jackson to be a judge of the Tennessee Superior Court.

 In 1802, he also became major general, or commander, of the Tennessee militia, a position that was determined by a vote of the militia's officers.
-The vote was tied between Jackson and John Sevier, a popular Revolutionary War veteran and former governor, but the current state governor, Archibald Roane, broke the tie in Jackson's favor.
+The vote was tied between Jackson and Sevier, a popular Revolutionary War veteran and former governor, but the governor, Archibald Roane, broke the tie in Jackson's favor.
 Jackson later accused Sevier of fraud and bribery.
 Sevier responded by impugning Rachel's honor, resulting in a shootout on a public street.
 Soon afterwards, they met to duel, but parted without having fired at each other.

 Planting career and slavery

 Jackson resigned his judgeship in 1804.
-He had almost gone bankrupt when the credit he used for land speculation collapsed in the wake of an earlier financial panic.
-He had to sell Hunters Hill, as well as 25,000 acres of land he bought for speculation, and bought a smaller 420 acre plantation near Nashville that he would call the Hermitage.
+He had almost gone bankrupt when the land and mercantile speculations he had made on the basis of promissory notes fell apart in the wake of the Panic of 1796–1797.
+He had to sell Hunter's Hill, as well as 25,000 acres of land he bought for speculation and bought a smaller 420 acre plantation near Nashville that he would call the Hermitage.
 He focused on recovering from his losses by becoming a successful planter and merchant.
-The Hermitage would grow to 1000 acres, making it one of the largest cotton-growing plantations in the state.
+The Hermitage grew to 1000 acres, making it one of the largest cotton-growing plantations in the state.

 Like most planters in the Southern United States, Jackson used slave labor.
 In 1804, Jackson had nine African American slaves; by 1820, he had over 100; and by his death in 1845, he had over 150.
 Over his lifetime, he owned a total of 300 slaves.
 Jackson subscribed to the paternalistic idea of slavery, which claimed that slave ownership was morally acceptable as long as slaves were treated with humanity and their basic needs were cared for.
 In practice, slaves were treated as a form of wealth whose productivity needed to be protected.
-Slaves who disobeyed or ran away could be harshly punished.
-For example, in an 1804 advertisement to recover a runaway slave, Jackson offered "ten dollars extra, for every hundred lashes any person will give him, to the amount of three hundred".
-Jackson also participated in the local slave trade.
+Jackson directed harsh punishment for slaves who disobeyed or ran away.
+For example, in an 1804 advertisement to recover a runaway slave, he offered "ten dollars extra, for every hundred lashes any person will give him" up to three hundred lashes—a number that would likely have been fatal.
 Over time, his accumulation of wealth in both slaves and land placed him among the elite families of Tennessee.